metaplex-foundation/docs/docs/candy-machine-v2/09-Update.md

 ## Update Settings

 You will need to prepare a config file with the updated setting values.
-For example, if we want to change the mint price from the original value of `1` to `0.5` SOL and maintain all other values unaltered, we would modify our `config.json` file to:
+For example, if we want to change the mint price from the original value of `1` to `0.5` SOL and keep all other values unchanged, we would modify our `config.json` file to:

 ```json
 {